m-Jakub/Sports-League-Database/README.md

 ![image](https://github.com/m-Jakub/Sports-League-Management-Simulation/assets/133584402/6ac6b59d-a43c-43c1-a3d0-c3d159fd4ecf)

-which was also included along with the source code, in the previous stage of the project.
+which is also included along with the source code.